 -Breathing should be deep, gentle, and into your belly.

 -I like to count my breaths, and usually hover around the 8-10 breaths each side, for a couple rounds.

 A good time to do this would be before your training session as part of a warmup before an overhead session, or worked in with your overhead practice.
 These types of mobility drills open a brief window to access a greater range of motion.
 If you don’t use it, you lose it.
 Think of the strength or performance work you put in after the mobility work as the “glue” that helps keep the positive changes that have been made.

 Interested in learning and refining kettlebell skills?
-If you’re in the Chattanooga area, I teach a Kettlebell Class every Thursday at Scenic City Strength and Fitness.
+If you’re in the Chattanooga area, come try a kettlebell class at Crux Conditioning.
 Feel free to contact me if you’re interested.
 If you’re not local, StrongFirst has a page on their website that allows you to locate a nearby instructor.